goxberry/siam-cse-2013-presentation/talk-performance.md

     + Defining "reproducible research"
     + Motivating reproducible research
 - Tools and services to do reproducible research at reasonable cost
-    + How and where to host code
+    + How and where to host code & data
     + Automate verification
     + Where to host everything else, and getting credit for it
 - Challenges still exist